jkvor/emysql/README.markdown

 ## Emysql

 Erlang mysql driver.
-Fork with a tad more doku and samples.
+Fork with a tad more doku and samples, some fixes.

-#### Situation
+#### History

 While you can use mysql via ODBC, using emysql, or another native solution, should perform better.